Solar Installer Customer ConsultationKimroy Bailey

 Solar power is still a pretty new concept to many people.
 A potential customer will have many questions so you should be prepared to confidently answer all their questions.
 A good first impression during a consultation could be the difference between you getting the job over a competitor.
 So here are a few tips on the core areas you and your customer need to discuss during a solar customer consultation session.
 There are four simple and straightforward topics that must be discussed during a solar customer consultation.
 These topics are Why are they going solar, What are their solar goals, How much do they know, What is the customer budget and what can they get for their budget?
 Now, let’s get straight to it.

-- Solar Customer Consultation Topic #1: Why are they going solar?
+Solar Customer Consultation Topic #1: Why is your customer going solar?

 - Solar Customer Consultation Topic #2: What kind of performance do they expect from their solar power system?